 One of the biggest differences is that the Dyson comes with a self-adjusting floor head.
 This automatically changes height when switching between long pile carpets, short pile carpets or hard floors.
 In contrast, the CX1 comes with two floor-heads - one that's suitable for carpets (and other floors), and another designed specifically for hard floors.

-The CX1 comes with a rotating brush bar for cleaning carpets - and it does a fantastic job.
+The CX1's universal floorhead does a fantastic job at cleaning carpets.
 The combination of powerful suction and effective floor head allows it to remove dust that's deep in carpet fibres.

 While the Dyson is also great for carpets - and much more effective than most cylinder vacuums - it can't quite match the Miele.
 It'll still remove nearly all fluff, dust and dirt from your carpets though.